niravcodes/niravcodes.github.io/_posts/2019-02-12-how-premature-optimization-cost-me-half-a-day.md

 {% highlight c++ %}
 if (top == 255)
   return;
 {% endhighlight %}

 doesn't help prevent the overflow.
 Instead, it simply refuses to insert the last element in the array.
 Which is what I failed to realize for half a day as I looked here and there to find the bug that occurred in another part of the system that used the queue.
 In trying to save a few bytes, I had written a code which was much more susceptible to oversights like this.

 So after realizing that I had fallen victim to the textbook example of premature optimization, I rushed to write about it.
-I was really excited about it because I have read about premature optimization before but had assumed that I would never have to deal with it.
+It was exciting to me because I have read about premature optimization before but assumed that I would never have to deal with it.
 As it often happens, people think they are immune to the affliction until it befalls them.

 In any case, the long and short of this post is that it's okay to make the computer work a little harder to simplify your job as a programmer.
-I end with the lines from Andrew Motion's poem _Run_.
+I stop my with the lines from Andrew Motion's poem _Run_ (which is perhaps irrelevant to the post but I still feel like it belongs here):

 > and you had just died
 > so I was excited, still thinking your death was a thing apart